arshamalh/podcribe/readme.md

 Possible combinations:

-345 => User have a MP3 file to transcribe

-45 => User have a WAV file to transcribe

 12 => User have a link to just download (no transcription, conversion or translation needed)

 1234 => User want's downloading and transcribing but don't want translations